 Phase I FundingThe total cost of the BART Silicon Valley Berryessa Extension is estimated at approximately $2.3 billion.
 Funding for this project is through multiple revenue streams including: the 2000 Measure A, half-cent sales tax and other local sources contribute 51%, the State of California and its Traffic Congestion Relief Program (TCRP) 10%, and federal grants including the New Starts program provides the remaining 39% of the funding.

 Phase II FundingThe total cost of the BART Silicon Valley Phase II Extension is approximately $4.7 billion.
-A funding strategy for this project is planned through multiple revenue streams including: the 2000 Measure Ahalf-cent sales tax at $1.0 billion, the State of California and its Traffic Congestion Relief Program (TCRP) at $160 million, federal grants including the New Starts program at approximately $1.5 billion, the 2016 Measure B, half-cent sales tax at $1.5 billion, and a maximum of $750 million from the Transit and Intercity Rail Captial Program.
-VTA’s funding strategy of $4.91 billion assumes a level of additional contingency required by FTA that is anticipated based on future risk assessment results.
+The project estimate and funding strategy will be updated as project advances and after further coordination with FTA on assessment of project risks.
+A funding strategy for this project is planned through multiple revenue streams including: the 2000 Measure A half-cent sales tax at $1.0 billion, the 2016 Measure B half-cent sales tax at $1.5 billion, local measures revenues to fund financing and escalation costs at $400 million, Regional Measure 3 at $375 million, the State of California and its Traffic Congestion Relief Program (TCRP) at $160 million, $750 million from the state’s Transit and Intercity Rail Capital Program, and federal grants including the Expedited Project Delivery program at approximately $1.4 billion.
+VTA’s funding strategy of $5.581 billion assumes a level of additional contingency required by FTA that is anticipated based on future risk assessment results.

 2000 Measure A

-Measure A was approved by 70.3 percent of the voters and collection of the tax began in April 2006 to help fund design and construction of the BART Silicon Valley project.
+Measure A was approved by 70.3 percent of the voters and collection of the tax began in April 2006 to help fund design and construction of VTA’s BART Silicon Valley project.

 2008 Measure B: Operation and Maintenance Funding